 A treatment designed to overcome the problems of glasses and contacts

 It makes sense to exhaust all your options before arriving at the treatment with the highest upfront cost.
 But what many don’t realise is that the cost of Laser Eye Surgery, when spread out over the long term, actually works out cheaper than contact lenses and glasses.

 With the concerns over cost out the way, the other elephant in the room is the dreaded procedure.
 As we’ve already seen, contacts put the wearer at a higher risk than Laser Eye Surgery; the chance of a complication arising that a surgeon cannot correct is around 1 in 30,000.
 But wearing contact lenses doesn’t require surgery.

 The reality is, if you can get over the scary sounding name, Laser Eye Surgery is a surprisingly quick and comfortable procedure.
 It has an eligibility rate in the high 90s, is completely pain-free, and is over in a matter of minutes.
 What’s more, it also corrects vision beyond your eyeglasses prescription and often results in higher visual acuity.

 Who do you think wins the fight of best vision correction method?
 Let us know in the comments below!
-Or, if you’d like to book a consultation, contact one of our friendly clinic coordinators today.
+Or, if you’d like to book a consultation, contact one of our Patient Care Coordinators today.